 Median home value: $224,800

 Percentage of listings with price cuts: 18.2%

 When we envision a move to the Windy City, it looks something like this chic downtown triplex.
 Don’t let the weather get you down.
 When you’re not cuddled up at home, you can seek solace by a fireplace at one of the city’s many chic cocktail bars.
-Chicago’s outdoor summer festivals will make up for the weather woes you endured during the winter.
+Chicago’s outdoor summer festivals will make up for the cold temps you endured.

 Median home value: $232,700

 With its farm-to-table restaurant scene and design-centric hotels and Airbnbs popping up everywhere, Philadelphia is heading toward a vibrant future while staying true to its historic roots.
 Some say that it’s the new New York.

 Can You Guess What the Healthiest Country in the World Is?